eschen42/w4mclassfilter_galaxy_wrapper/README.md

 ## Description

 The W4m Data Subset tool selects subsets of samples, features, or data values for further analysis.

-The tool takes as input the data matrix, sample metadata, and variable metadata datasets produced by Workflow4Metabolomics tools and produces the same trio of datasets with only the selected data, samples, or features.
+- The tool takes as input the data matrix, sample metadata, and variable metadata datasets produced by produced by W4m's XCMS [Smith et al., 2006] and CAMERA [Kuhl et al., 2012] tools.
+- The tool produces as output the same trio of datasets, modified as follows:

 This tool performs several operations to address several data issues that may impede downstream statistical analysis:

 - Missing values in dataMatrix are imputed to zero.
+- The dataMatrix values may be log-transformed if desired.
 - Samples that are missing from either sampleMetadata or dataMatrix are eliminated.
 - Features that are missing from either variableMetadata or dataMatrix are eliminated.
 - Features and samples that have zero variance are eliminated.
 - Samples and features are sorted alphabetically in rows and columns of variableMetadata, sampleMetadata, and dataMatrix.
 - By default, the names of the first columns of variableMetadata and sampleMetadata are set respectively to "variableMetadata" and "sampleMetadata".

 This tool also can perform several operations to reduce the number samples or features to be analyzed (although **this should be done only in a statistically sensible manner** consistent with the nature of your experiment):

 - Samples may be eliminated by filtering on a designated “sample class” column in sampleMetadata.
 - Features may be eliminated by specifying minimum or maximum value (or both) allowable in columns of variableMetadata.
 - Features may be eliminated by specifying minimum or maximum intensity (or both) allowable in columns of dataMatrix for at least one sample for each feature (“range of row-maximum for each feature”).

 The W4m Data Subset tool may be applied several times sequentially; for example, this may be useful for viewing clusters of progressively smaller subsets of samples.

 ## Galaxy Workflow Position

-  - Upstream tool category: Preprocessing
+- Possible upstream tool categories: Preprocessing, Quality Control, Statistical Analysis, Filter and Sort
-  - Downstream tool categories: Normalisation, Statistical Analysis, Quality Control
+- Downstream tool categories: Normalisation, Statistical Analysis, Quality Control, Filter and Sort

 ## Input files